 Historical YOY Analysis

-How to use the Historical YOY Analysis analysis
+How to use the Historical YOY Analysis analytic

 The Historical YOY Analysis gives you a year-over-year view of donor giving patterns, donor retention, and overall fundraising performance, all built from your actual giving data.
 By tracking each donor's total giving by fiscal year and categorizing them into dynamic segments based on giving thresholds (Top, Middle, and Bottom), you gain actionable insights into how different donor groups contribute to your mission over time.
 The analysis draws from the Gifts table, leveraging gift dates and amounts, and uses custom thresholds stored in your system to define donor tiers.
 It also identifies key donor lifecycle moments, such as who is retained, who is new, who has been recaptured after lapsing, and who has lapsed, so you can better understand the flow of your donor base.